bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 Their skin is typically of a healthy brown and green coloration, often covered by a layer of flora.
 Their eyes gain a yellowish color, which partially hides the original iris.

-Barkskins often have preference over the flora that grows on their body.
+Barkskins often take great care over the flora that grows on their body.
-They often take great care in removing plants they don't like, or prune flowers to a desired length.
+They'll remove flowers they don't like, prune plants to their desired length, and shape growths to mold their personal garden.
-Some choose to keep their bark sterile, while others keep a small garden on their bodies.
+Some choose to keep their bark sterile, or even grow edible moss and fungi.

+In the vicinity of Tek, a barkskin is virtually immortal.
+As long as they remain within the reach of its hyphae, they won't age, and need very little food to survive.
+This ends when they leave the network -- the tekust in their bodies is not enough to stave off rot.
+Detached barkskins often have a lifespan of only a few decades.

 ## Culture
 **TODO.**